When Is The Next Episode Of RuPaul's Drag Race Season 10 On Netflix?

 Untucked will follow the main show straight afterwards on VH1.

-RuPaul's Drag Race season 10: First Look
+When was the RuPaul's Drag Race season 10 premiere?

 “While preparing for season 10, I realized that one of our contestants was 11 years-old when we first launched Drag Race,” mother Ru said in a statement about the new season.
 “The fact that we’re still here and still going strong is because of our talented queens.
 They are the heart and soul of the series.
 And as they continue to evolve and push the boundaries of drag, so does Drag Race.”
 Yaassss queen!
 Here's the images that they've shared so far: